-Q1-3: You will answer questions and make a decision on a geographical issue outlined in a booklet published in March 2024.
+Q1-3: You will answer questions and make a decision on a geographical issue outlined in a booklet published on 20th March 2025.

 Section B: Fieldwork.
 (39 marks) (spend 45 minutes).

 Q4: General questions about fieldwork, then Q5: Your personal field trip questions.